Bad Witch: Critical reception

-Bad Witch received generally positive reviews from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 77, based on 23 reviews.
 AllMusic's Neil Z. Yeung called the album "frustrating" but also "the most cohesive and enveloping experience of this period".
 Terence Cawley of The Boston Globe gave Bad Witch a positive review, writing, "Reznor is still making records that crackle with restless energy.
 For an artist who once specialized in massive concept albums, the short-and-sweet approach of Bad Witch suits him well."
 Writing for NME, Tom Connick gave the album a perfect score, calling it the band's best release in a decade.
 The Independents Ilana Kaplan noted that despite being only thirty minutes long, the album was full of complexity and would probably be received as a sensory overload.
 Writing for Q, George Garner considered the album an "excellent reprisal" of Nine Inch Nails' "industrial aggression", concluding that after thirty years, the band sounded reinvigorated.
 Spencer Kornhaber of The Atlantic felt that Bad Witch does not reach the highs of 1992's Broken or 1994's The Downward Spiral, but it does not dishonor them either.
 Drowned in Sounds Christian Cottingham was more mixed on the album, criticizing it for relying too much on previous Nine Inch Nails sounds and material.
 Sam Sodomsky of Pitchfork wrote, "For the first time in a long time, Reznor sounds like he's got his eye on the future."